 Are you a beginner Astro photographer?
 Consider starting with the moon.
 It is considered an excellent starting point because of its brightness.

 When photographing the moon, the main thing you want to account for is the Earth’s rotation.
 The moon moves across the sky, and if your shutter speed is too slow, then it will blur as the earth rotates.
 To learn more, read our guide on how to photograph the moon.

 There are a number of ways to photograph star trails.
 One way is to take a number of photos quickly one after the other and stack them (you’ll need a tripod and stacking software or video editing software for this one).
 Another way is to create a timelapse – using your camera’s timelapse settings.

-Guy Fawkes night, New Year’s Eve and other special events offer many opportunities for celebratory fireworks shows around the world.
+Guy Fawkes night, New Year’s Eve, Chinese New Year, and other special events offer many opportunities for celebratory fireworks shows around the world.
 Check out our essential tips for photographing fireworks to help.

 Read more on night photography:

 - Art Wolfe on his approach to night photography

 - Spooky shots: Guide to night landscape photography